-A revised Strategic Plan (2014-19) has been drawn up.
+A Strategic Plan (2017-22) has been drawn up.
 The Plan describes what the Club will do, by when, and the resources and funding needed (including the level of subscriptions).
 It is available to download here.
-The draft 5-year Financial Plan can be downloaded here.
-These plans were approved at the AGM on 4 October 2014.

-The 2016 AGM was held on Thursday 17th November 2016, at the Travellers Club, London, immediately prior to City Drinks.
+The 2017 AGM was held on Thursday 23rd November 2017, at the RAF Club, London, immediately prior to City Drinks.

 Chairman - Peter Stewart (Ch 1958-63)